UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 set as an argument.

-We can see that since the object `my_name` is equal to `hayley`, the output is `My name is Hayley too`, followed by regular unconditioned code `Nice to meet you!`.
+We can see that since the object `my_name` is equal to `hayley`, the output is `My name is Hayley too`, followed by the regular non conditional code `Nice to meet you!`.

 ---